adrianmross/galagorand/Blog.md

 * Add a game server to the game so the private key of the transaction is not stored on the client side.
 * Refactor.
 This is just one solution, but it’s definitely not the best solution.
 Improve it or write a better solution!

+> Have a look at all other Algorand Microsoft Technology tools [here](https://developer.algorand.org/articles/algorand-microsoft-developer-tools/)!

-Finished Unity Demo repo: https://github.com/adrianmross/galagorand
+**Finished Unity Demo repo:** https://github.com/adrianmross/galagorand

 If you found this tutorial interesting or helpful and want to see more please leave a star!